Travel in Austria

 Lower Belvedere Palace

-Main Rooms in the Lower Belvedere Palace:
+Main Rooms in the Lower Belvedere Palace

 • The Marble Hall (Marmorsaal) – This hall was mainly used for hosting official ceremonies for important guests.
 The hall is divided into two levels.
 Its walls were built in a style reminiscent of triumphal arches and are decorated with various ornaments alluding to the military victories of Prince Eugene.
 The impressive ceiling painting is the work of the artist Martino Altomonte and depicts the story of Apollo in the sun chariot.